JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * <span class="table_label">khash</span> from <span class="table_label">klib</span>: This table has reasonably good insertion speed, particularly for integer keys.
 Its erasure of existing keys is fast (but relies on tombstones).
 However, its lookups of existing keys are relatively slow, as are its lookups and erasures of nonexisting keys.
 Its iteration is also slow for an open-addressing table.

 * <span class="table_label">DICT</span> from <span class="table_label">M\*LIB</span>: This table has fast insertions (especially for string keys and large buckets) and extremely fast lookups of existing keys.
 It is similarly fast for erasing existing keys (although it relies on tombstones).
 However, it is rather slow for looking up or erasing nonexisting keys.
 Its iteration is also 2-3x slower than the slowest among the other open-addressing table, despite the storage of key-value pairs in a separate array.
+This is because the potential presence of gaps in the key-value-pairs array precludes iterating over it directly and without reference to the buckets array, which stores eight to 16 bytes per bucket.

 * <span class="table_label">DICT_OA</span> from <span class="table_label">M\*LIB</span>: This table has very fast lookups of integer keys—the fastest among all the tables in the 0-to-20,000,00-key benchmarks when the buckets are small.
 In this regard, the table is probably benefiting from the better cache performance that results from the choice to have users reserve sentinel values instead of storing metadata.
 However, it is relatively slow for looking up or erasing nonexisting keys, and its insertion and iteration speed is average.
 Its erasures of integer keys are very fast but rely on tombstones.